-To reduce the complexity of its products, Berkshire Hathaway created “THREE”, a three-page policy that uses straightforward language to provide small businesses with comprehensive insurance coverage for workers’ compensation, multiple liability coverages (including general liability, errors and omissions, and cyber), property and commercial auto.
-This packaged policy reduces the need for multiple applications and coordination of multiple coverage needs.
-Efficiency is further increased by providing “THREE” direct to small businesses, eliminating the need for a broker or third party.4
+To remove complexity from its products, Berkshire Hathaway developed “THREE,” a three-page policy that uses simplified language to provide small businesses with comprehensive insurance coverage for workers’ compensation, multiple liability coverages (including general liability, errors and omissions, and cyber), property, and commercial auto.
+This packaged policy minimizes time-consuming multiple applications and coordination of multiple coverage needs.
+Efficiency is increased further by providing “THREE” direct to small businesses, eliminating a broker or third party.4

-Tactics: The argument for removing complexity from insurance products and services is developing in queue with the market environment.
-Whether it is entrepreneurs bypassing university to launch small businesses and/or a younger demographic unfamiliar with insurance coverages, insurers that want to cast a wider net and gain market share may need to find more straightforward processes and language to make it more intuitive to small business owners to explain their value proposition.
+Tactics: The case for removing complexity from insurance products and services is evolving in line with the market landscape.
+Whether it is entrepreneurs skipping college to launch small businesses and/or a younger demographic unfamiliar with insurance coverages, insurers that want to cast a wider net and gain market share may need to find more simplified processes and language to make it more intuitive to small business owners to explain their value proposition.
 One Canadian insurer cited “a big opportunity to create simplified coverage solutions that will attract small business customers who haven’t bought any or enough insurance.”

 In addition, when developing a new product, insurers can take a page out of a large digital retailer/wholesaler’s playbook: Begin with something simple and add complexity as required.
 Developing a minimally viable product (MVP), which starts as bare bones and grows with iterations, may eventually prove to be a backbone of agility for product development.

-When Amazon began, it was just an online bookshop.
-Then the company kept refining the MVP based on customer feedback and interest.
-They kept evolving, each time reducing costs and increasing margins, attracting new customers and expanding the business as a whole.
-The company is now the largest retail outlet the country has ever seen, accountancy for more than half of Cyber Monday transactions.5
+When Amazon started, it was just an online book store.
+Then the company kept iterating on the MVP given customer feedback and interest.
+They continuously evolved, each time driving costs down and margins up, drawing new customers and growing the overall business.
+The company is now the country’s largest retail outlet ever, accounting for over half of Cyber Monday transactions.5

-For instance, as the sharing economy flourishes and personal property is increasingly also used for commercial purposes, long-standing boundaries between the two lines of business may hinder development of essential hybrid coverages.
-Impediments may include incompatible underwriting components (for example, while the main focus in personal lines auto is on the driver, in commercial lines, it's on the vehicle) and the fact that few people working in personal or commercial lines have a solid background or are even licenced in both segments.
+For instance, as the sharing economy flourishes, and personal property is increasingly also used for commercial purposes, long-standing boundaries between the two lines of business may hinder development of essential hybrid coverages.
+Impediments may include incompatible underwriting components (for example, while the main focus in personal lines auto is on the driver, in commercial lines, it’s on the vehicle), and the fact that few people working in personal or commercial lines have a solid background or are even licensed in both segments.

-Tactics: Insurers can reach across business lines and functions to build teams specifically focussed on product innovation, using shared incentives.
+Tactics: Insurers can reach across business lines and functions to build teams specifically focused on product innovation, using shared incentives.
 This may help raze the siloed models currently in play throughout the industry.

-An assessment of the organisational network for a professional services firm revealed distinct communities operating beneath the organisation chart that had to traverse structural boundaries to get work done.
-It also identified that mistrust in the organisation stemmed from an inability to understand the responsibilities of other siloed groups.
-This situation is common as leaders attempt to control unpredictability through hierarchical organisation designs.
+An organizational network assessment for a professional services firm revealed distinct communities operating beneath the organization chart that had to cross structural boundaries to get work done.
+It also identified that mistrust in the organization stemmed from an inability to understand the responsibilities of other siloed groups.
+This situation is common as leaders attempt to control unpredictability through hierarchical organization designs.
 Understanding these networked relationships enabled the firm to create cross-functional teams aligned around how people actually worked to improve the customer experience.
 The newly formed groups significantly improved trust and productivity.6